An osmotic fragility test is used to diagnose two hereditary conditions: thalassemia and hereditary spherocytosis.

 - chronically cold hands and feet

 Having blood drawn carries few risks.
 The greatest risk, which occurs extremely rarely, is infection.
-Tell your doctor if you start running a temperature above 100 degrees F. You should also seek help if the skin around the puncture becomes red, swollen, and painful to touch.
+Tell your doctor if you start running a temperature above 100 degrees F. You should also seek help if the skin around the puncture becomes red, swollen, or painful to touch.

 If your cells are diagnosed as fragile, you probably have either hereditary spherocytosis or thalassemia.
 Both of these genetic conditions can cause hemolytic anemia.
 This is a form of anemia that occurs because your red blood cells are destroyed too quickly.
 If your osmotic fragility test is positive, the next step is to test whether you are actively anemic.